Student Accommodation - FAQs

 When should I start looking for a student property?

-Letting of student accommodation in Sheffield usually commences from the 1st November.
+Letting of student accommodation in Sheffield usually commences from the 1st of November.

 The majority of properties tend to be fully let by the Christmas break, so it's a good idea to start looking early for a student house in Sheffield, particularly if you want to be sure of finding a good property in a good location.